Galooshi/import-js/README.md

 |     |-- index.js
 ```

-Now, you open pages/index.js to edit in Vim.
-It currently looks like this:
+And let's pretend that you're editing `pages/index.js` in Vim.
+It currently
+looks like this:

 ```js
 document.createElement(new Button({ text: 'Save' }).toDOMElement());